§1104. Duties and powers of the secretary; rules and regulations; permits

 waste.
 It shall be a violation of this Chapter for any operator to refuse to attach or install a

-monitor within a reasonable period of time when ordered to do so by the commissioner, or
+monitor within a reasonable period of time when ordered to do so by the secretary, or in any

 (11) Regulate by rules, the drilling, casing, cementing, injection interval, monitoring,